RJ Barrett: National team career

 Barrett was the youngest player on Canada's under-16 national team that won silver at the 2015 FIBA Americas U16 Championship, in Argentina.
 Pouring in 14.6 points a contest, he led his team in scoring during the tournament.

-He averaged 18.4 points, 4.6 rebounds and 2.3 assists per game at the 2016 FIBA U17 World Cup, in Spain, en route to eurobasket.com's All-World Cup U17 Second Team honours.
+He averaged 18.4 points, 4.6 rebounds and 2.3 assists per game at the 2016 FIBA U17 World Cup, in Spain, en route to eurobasket.com's All-World Cup U17 Second Team honors.

 In July 2017, Barrett made headlines with a 38-point, 13-rebound, and five-assist showing as he guided Canada's under-19 squad to a 99–87 semifinal win over the US at the FIBA Under-19 Basketball World Cup.
 At the time, Northpolehoops.com described this performance as Barrett's "biggest game of his career so far".
 He subsequently led Canada to the title, tallying game-highs of 18 points and 12 rebounds in the championship game against Italy, and was named to the tournament's All-Star Five and also the tournament Most Valuable Player.
 Averaging 21.6 points a game, he was also the leading scorer of the tournament.

 In June 2018, he made his debut on Canada's senior men's national team, scoring 16 points in a 97–62 win over China.

 On May 24, 2022, Barrett agreed to a three-year commitment to play with the Canadian senior men's national team.

+On September 3, they qualified to the quarter-finals of 2023 FIBA Basketball World Cup, in the process securing a berth at the 2024 Summer Olympics."
+Barrett ultimately sealed the victory with a 3 point shot and won the bronze medal over the United States in the third-place game.
+Barrett outplayed his Knicks teammates Jalen Brunson and Josh Hart with 23 points on 50% shooting from the field.
+He combined with Dillon Brooks (39 points) and Shai Gilgeous-Alexander (31 points) for 93 points.
+This was Canada's first ever World Cup medal, and first medal at a major global tournament since the 1936 Summer Olympics.

+He was named to Canada's roster for the 2024 Summer Olympics in Paris.